ikekonglp/TweeboParser/README.md

 > ./install.sh
 ```

 This will install TweeboParser and all its dependencies.
+Also, it will download the pretrained models for you.
+They are stored at http://www.cs.cmu.edu/~ark/TweetNLP/pretrained_models.tar.gz

 ##Example of usage